 Intaglio printmaking is a versatile technique that allows for intricate details and fine lines, making it ideal for creating photorealistic images.
 On the other hand, relief printmaking produces bold, graphic images with strong lines and shapes, which can be useful for making posters or graphic designs.

-In conclusion, whether you’re purchasing an intaglio or relief print, it’s important to remember that each method has its own unique set of advantages and challenges.
+In the end, whether you’re purchasing an intaglio or relief print, it’s important to remember that each method has its own unique set of advantages and challenges.
 By understanding the techniques and the artist’s vision, you can make an informed decision and purchase a stunning print that fits your personal taste and artistic goals.